Decentralised Finance and Automated Market Making: Execution and Speculation: Introduction

 \section{Introduction}

 Decentralised Finance (DeFi) is a collective term for blockchain-based financial services that do not rely on intermediaries such as brokers or banks.
 New powerful technologies are the engine behind the remarkable growth of DeFi, which is changing the financial landscape and is in direct competition with many traditional stakeholders.
-Within DeFi, automated market makers (AMMs) are a new paradigm in the design of trading venues and are revolutionising the way market participants provide and take liquidity.
-Currently, AMMs are mainly known as exchanges for cryptocurrencies; however, the core concepts of AMMs go beyond the cryptocurrency sector and they are poised to challenge traditional electronic exchanges in all asset classes.
+Within DeFi, automated market makers (AMMs) are a new paradigm in the design of decentralised trading venues (DEXs) and are revolutionising the way in which market participants provide and take liquidity.
+Currently, AMMs are mainly exchanges for cryptocurrencies; however, their core concepts go beyond the cryptocurrency sector and they are poised to challenge traditional centralised exchanges (CEX) in all asset classes.

-At present, the majority of AMMs are constant \textbf{function} market makers (CFMMs).
-In CFMMs, a trading function and a set of rules determine how liquidity takers (LTs) and liquidity providers (LPs) interact, and how markets are cleared.
+At present, the majority of AMMs are constant \textbf{function} markets (CFMs), introduced in \cite{angeris2020improved}.
+In CFMs, a trading function and a set of rules determine how liquidity takers (LTs) and liquidity providers (LPs) interact, and how markets are cleared.
 The trading function is deterministic and known to all market participants.
-CFMMs display pools of liquidity for pairs of assets, where the relative prices between the two assets are determined by their quantities in the pool as prescribed by the trading function.
-The trading function establishes the link between liquidity and prices, so LTs can compute the execution costs of their trades as a function of the trade size.
-A key difference between CFMMs and limit order books (LOBs) is that execution costs in CFMMs are given by a closed-form formula where the convexity implied by the trading function plays a key role.
-As in traditional markets that operate an LOB, the larger the size of an order, the higher are the execution costs.
+CFMs display pools of liquidity for pairs of assets, where the exchange rates, i.e., the relative prices between the two assets, are determined by their quantities in the pool, or reserves, as prescribed by the trading function.
+The trading function establishes the link between liquidity and exchange rates, so LTs can compute the execution costs of their trades as a function of the trade size -- these costs are commonly referred to as slippage or execution costs.
+A key difference between CFMs and limit order books (LOBs) is that execution costs in CFMs are given by the curvature of the trading function which is known in closed form; see \cite{engel2021presentation} and \cite{angeris2022does}.
+As in traditional markets that operate an LOB, the larger the size of an order, the higher the execution costs.